Stock events for Duke Energy Corp. (DUK)

 DUK’s Geographic footprint

-Duke Energy serves approximately 8.6 million electric customers across six states in the Southeast and Midwest regions of the U.S., including North Carolina, South Carolina, Florida, Indiana, Ohio, and Kentucky.
-Its natural gas utilities serve 1.7 million customers in North Carolina, South Carolina, Tennessee, Ohio, and Kentucky.
-The company's service territory spans approximately 90,000 square miles.
+Duke Energy's electric utilities serve approximately 8.7 million customers in North Carolina, South Carolina, Florida, Indiana, Ohio, and Kentucky.
+Its natural gas utilities serve about 1.6 million customers in North Carolina, South Carolina, Tennessee, Ohio, and Kentucky.

 DUK Corporate Image Assessment